 Don't Show This Again.

-In the past few years, banks have been investing in bots — often with the expectation of a dramatic decrease in calls.
+Banks are investing in bots — often with the expectation of a dramatic decrease in calls.
 But, data confirms that’s not always the case.
 Bots handle the easy questions so agents aren’t stuck with routine tasks like resetting passwords or transferring funds.
-Yet, agents must handle more complex and challenging queries — and sometimes they’re taking even longer to do it.
+Yet, contact centre agents must handle more complex and challenging queries — and sometimes they’re taking even longer to do it.